Prompt Adaptation as a Dynamic Complement in Generative AI Systems

-\begin{itemize} \item The initial ``raw'' dataset collected during the experiment is comprised of 24,672 rows of raw prompt data (one prompt per row) generated by \initialSample{} participants. \item We first removed rows with blank prompt entries, invalid prolific IDs, and unsuccessful attempts (logging errors).
-These exclusion criteria were pre-registered.
-This left us with 2,029 participants and 24,123 prompts. \item We next removed participants from our sample if they failed to submit at least 10 prompts or if a participant submitted the same prompt at least five times in a row at any point during the task.
-Both of these exclusion criteria were pre-registered.
-These exclusion criteria were also explained to participants, who were told that payment was contingent on submitting at least 10 successful prompts and a ``good-faith effort.''
-To avoid reward hacking, we did not specify the ``no more than 5 repeated prompts'' criterion for ``good-faith effort.''
-This left us with 1,899 participants. \item Although participants were allowed to submit as many prompts as they desired in the 25-minute time span, we limited all analyses to each participant's first 10 prompts---the minimum required to receive payment for the task.
-This exclusion criteria was not pre-registered, and is noted in the list of deviations from pre-registration in Section~\ref{sec:pre-reg}.\ref{sec:deviations}.
-We restrict our analysis dataset in this way because participants who chose to submit more than 10 prompts may have been systematically different than those who did not.
-Excluding any prompt beyond the \nth{10} attempt allows us to alleviate selection bias concerns.
-This left us with 18,990 prompt observations from 1,899 participants. \item We next removed participants who failed to complete the Qualtrics survey.
+We next removed participants who submitted the same prompt at least five times in a row at any point during the task.
+This exclusion criterion was pre-registered.
+To avoid reward hacking, we did not specify to participants the ``no more than 5 repeated prompts'' criterion for ``good-faith effort.''
+This left us with 1,899 participants and 18,990 prompts.
+We then removed participants who failed to complete the Qualtrics survey.
 This exclusion criteria was pre-registered.
-This left us with 1,893 participants and 18,930 prompts. \item We also removed prompts from our dataset according to a number of post-hoc, non-pre-registered exclusion criteria to ensure data quality and avoid selection bias.
+This left us with 1,893 participants and 18,930 prompts.
+We also removed prompts from our dataset according to a number of post-hoc, non-pre-registered exclusion criteria to ensure data quality and avoid selection bias.